-Plug in the controller and turn "ON" the power switch to supply power to the unit.
-The display will briefly show the WPH model number and then revert to the normal summary screen.
-Scroll through the menus and calibrate the electrode, and set the control parameters as detailed in Section 5, Operation.
+Plug in the controller and turn on the power switch to supply power to the unit.
+The display will briefly show the WPH model number and then revert to the normal summary display.
+Scroll through the menus and calibrate the pH/ORP reading, optional temperature, and set the control parameters detailed in Section 5, Operation.

-To return to the summary screen, press the EXIT key until you return to this screen.
+To return to the summary display, press the EXIT key until you return to this screen.
 The controller will automatically return to this screen after 10 minutes.